bhanutejags/mise-uv-interceptor/README.md

 1. Prepends `interceptors/` directory to PATH
 2. Executes the real `claude` binary

-Claude's subprocesses then see the interceptors first.
+The AI tool's subprocesses then see the interceptors first.

 ## What it intercepts